TheKrystalShip/ScrubBot/README.md

 # ScrubBot
-A simple Discord bot using Discord.Net by @RogueException for learning purposes
+A simple Discord bot using Discord.Net by RogueException for learning purposes